sorjef/data-gov-ua-analytics/README.md

 Wait a bit for some data to be downloaded and indexed in ES and then open [localhost:5601](localhost:5601) to access Kibana.

-In the "Index Patterns" field, type `data.org.ua-*` and then press "Create".
+In the "Index Patterns" field, type `data.gov.ua-*` and then press "Create".
 Use kibana to query metadata and setup your visualizations.

 To stop containers, execute:
 ```